astoilkov/settle-it/readme.md

 ## Related

-- [good-try – Tries to execute sync/async function, returns a specified default value if the function throws.](https://github.com/astoilkov/good-try) — Similarly to `settle-it` it handles sync/async functions that throw an error.
+- [good-try](https://github.com/astoilkov/good-try) — Tries to execute sync/async function, returns a specified default value if the function throws.
+Similarly to `settle-it` it handles sync/async functions that throw an error.
 However, it directly returns the value and supports optional fallback value/callback.